JavierRangel2004/API-Workshop/README.md

 <div align="center">
     <p>
-    PokémonGo is a Python-based web application that uses the <a href="https://pokeapi.co/">PokéAPI</a> to fetch data about different Pokémon and store it locally for future use and analysis.
+    PokéHub is a Python-based web application that uses the <a href="https://pokeapi.co/">PokéAPI</a> to fetch data about different Pokémon and store it locally for future use and analysis.
 The tool is also capable of displaying the fetched data in different ways including graphically.
     </p>
 </div>